Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 Settigns:

+- RandomSeed: Imagine a seed for minecraft world generation.
 - VarietyCountPerItem: Number of varieties per base item, this will be constant and split among the varieties described.
 - Rarities:
   - Label: Added to each generated item's name
   - Num Enchantments: The number of enchantments used to define a rarity...i.e.
 1 enchantment is fairly balanced...4 probably not so much